nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

 place_marker                 Attempt to place a marker on the Tic-Tac-Toe game
 ==========================   ================================

-The methods all map to the backend ``API`` nice and cleanly.
-So let's start writing the frontend application code to wire it all in.
+As we can see the methods all map to the backend ``API`` nice and cleanly.
+So let's start writing the frontend application code to make usage of them.

 The first thing we want to do is to add a new dialog for the game invitations to our ``lib/views/index.html`` file.
 Let's open up the file and add the ``invite_box`` div.

 .. literalinclude:: ex/tic22.html
     :language: html
     :linenos:

-This adds the dialog we will present to the user when they get invited to a new game allowing them to accept/decline the invitation.
+The ``invite_box`` div adds the dialog we will present to the user when they get invited to a new game allowing them to accept/decline the invitation.

-The first thing we need to do after adding the new dialog is to finish writing the template for our dashboard that we rendered in exercise 2 on successful login.
+After adding the new dialog we need to finish writing the template for our dashboard to include the list of available players the user can play.
 The template is in the file ``public/templates/dashboard.ms``.
 Open it up and add the following code.

 .. literalinclude:: ex/tic23.ms
     :language: mustache
     :linenos:

-The main thing to notice here is the ``{{#gamers}}`` tag that iterates through the ``gamers`` array in the ``context`` parameter we pass in when using the ``TemplateHandler.prototype.setTemplate`` or ``TemplateHandler.prototype.render`` method.
+Notice the ``{{#gamers}}`` tag that iterates through the ``gamers`` array in the ``context`` parameter we pass in when using the ``TemplateHandler.prototype.setTemplate`` or ``TemplateHandler.prototype.render`` method.

 For each gamer we add a new row in a table with a link that has the ``gamer_ + session id`` as an identifier.
 Later we will see how we wire up this link to be able to invite the player identified by it.

-Awesome that's the dashboard taken care off, let's wire it up so that when you log on you can see the list of available players.
-Let's open up ``public/javascripts/app.js`` in the editor and let's get cracking.
+That's the dashboard taken care off.
+Let's move on and wire it up so that when you log on you can see the list of available players.
+Let's open up ``public/javascripts/app.js`` in the editor.

 .. literalinclude:: ex/tic24.js
     :language: javascript
     :linenos:

-We need to add several event handlers as well as several ``API`` methods in ``public/javascripts/app.js``.
-Let's look at what we are adding in terms of event handlers.
+We need to add several event handlers as well as several utility methods in ``public/javascripts/app.js``.
+Let's first look at what we are adding in terms of event handlers.

 ==========================   ================================
 Event                        Description